secretstartups/handbook/career-development/index.html.md

 ## Apprenticeships

 Sometimes, a member of the GitLab team might want to experience working in a new role without making a permanent change.
 If the department they want to learn more about can support this effort, then this offers a good opportunity for an apprenticeship.

+Eligibility criteria:
+* Your are excelling in your role (no performance issues)
+* You have been working full time with GitLab for at least 6 months

 The apprentice agrees to: